top of page

 It’s not a bad time to consider cleaning the windows and washing the floor as it might not be this spacious again.

 I hope that you have found this experience as rewarding as I did.
 I hope that you have reclaimed space in your sewing room for an amazing creative year ahead.
 You have all been a delightful, supportive and generous community.
-And not to mention hilarious.
+And not to mention funny.
 You should be proud of all the hard work and effort you invested in yourselves.

 Take care and I’ll see you next time.